-Video creation and consumption continues to grow across the enterprise.
-Socialive is leading the transition of video production to the cloud, enabling dispersed teams to easily record, produce, and distribute studio-quality video content at scale — and in record time.
+Video creation and consumption continue to grow across the enterprise.
+Socialive is leading the transition of video creation to the cloud, enabling dispersed teams to easily record, edit, publish, and livestream professional video — and in record time.

 We sat down with Socialive founder and CEO David Moricca to hear his predictions for the future of video.
 Watch the highlight below, and read on to discover all the video trends to watch out for in 2023.